 Hands in your lap…or not: Forget what mother taught you: polite French diners keep their wrists on the table… and definitely not in their lap!
 Hands in the lap implies, and I’m not kidding, that you are doing something…er, improper under there!
 I fell down laughing when I first heard this, thinking is was one of those “only in France” kind of things… but it’s the same all over Europe as well as in South America… and they fall down laughing to see the prudish Americans in restaurants with their hands in their laps!

 Done!
-To get the waiter to remove your plate, the signal is to put your knife and fork together across the dish.
-Otherwise, if there is any food on it at all, they will wait, assuming that you want to eventually mop up the sauce with your bread (perfectly acceptable).
-Also, there is no custom of doggy-bags in France, and if you ask, everyone around you will be aghast.
+To get the waiter to remove your plate, the signal is to put your knife and fork together across the plate.
+Otherwise, if there is any food on it at all, they will wait, assuming that, bien sur, you plan to eventually mop up that wonderful sauce with your bread, as one does.

 Dessert and coffee: In France, these are two separate courses, and even if you ask for them to come at the same time, the waiter will just assume he misheard you.
-The one exception to this is the ‘Cafe Gourmand’ which is starting to show up on some menus: it’s an espresso served with 3 mini-desserts.
+The one exception to this is the ‘Café Gourmand’: an espresso served on a tray with 3 delicious mini-desserts.

-If you just say ’yes’ when you waiter asks if you want coffee, you will get a small strong espresso; specify a café americain to get something closer to what you might be expecting, but since it won’t come with milk on the side (done only at breakfast, like the butter…), if you want American coffee with milk, order a café crème … got it?
+If you just say ‘yes’ when you waiter asks if you want coffee, you will get a small strong espresso; specify a café américain to get something closer to what you might be expecting, but since it won’t come with milk on the side (done only at breakfast, like the butter…), if you want American coffee with milk, order a café au lait… got it?

-Getting the check: You think you’re being ignored, but it is actually a very nice courtesy to insure that you never feel rushed… You need to ask for the check (“l’addition, s’il vous plait”) or it will never come.
+Getting the check: You’re getting annoyed that your waiter seems to have forgotten you, but it is actually intentional… a very nice courtesy to insure that you never feel rushed.
+You will have to ask for the check (“l’addition, s’il vous plait”) or it will never come.

 Tipping: All restaurant prices are “service compris” — they include the tax and the tip — however it is nice to leave a couple extra coins on the table, maybe 2-3%, but it is not expected (unless the restaurant is tourist-based), especially if you pay with a card.
-European credit card processing doesn’t provide for leaving a tip, so if you don’t have any coins with you, don’t stress: French people usually don’t leave anything extra when they pay with a card.
+European credit card processing doesn’t provide for leaving a tip, but they can add one on it if you tell them before they process your card.